douglasrizzo/dodo_detector_ros/README.md

 When using an OpenNI-compatible sensor (like Kinect) the package uses point cloud information to locate objects in the world, wrt. to the sensor.

-Click the image below for a YouTube vudeo showcasing the package at work.
+Click the image below for a YouTube video showcasing the package at work.

 [![Youtube video](https://img.youtube.com/vi/fXJYmJOaSxQ/0.jpg)](https://www.youtube.com/watch?v=fXJYmJOaSxQ)